Skip to content

 Q: What if Atlas can’t answer a question?
 A: Atlas flags it for human review and the ticket appears in your Support queue.

 Q: Does the widget slow down my site?
-A: No, it loads asynchronously and is under 50KB.
+A: No, it loads asynchronously and is only ~6KB gzipped.

 Q: What if someone signs up without engaging with content first?
 A: The conversion is recorded with matched: false.
 You see it in metrics but it won’t attribute to any content.